uga-libraries/web-archiving/take-down-policy.md

 ## Who approves or denies requests

-The department head of the unit that makes the content available online.
+The head of the department that makes the content available online.

 ## Content covered by this policy